• Skip to primary navigation

 Best sleeping position for gassy baby

 If your baby is older (able to roll from belly to back and back to belly), he will probably find it more comfortable to sleep on his tummy.
-However, for younger babies this is of course not recommended.

-How To Relieve Baby Gas
+How To Soothe A Gassy Breastfed Baby

 If your gassy breastfed baby is fussy, learn how to relieve your baby's gas.